- Pai Fitness: a Guide to the Best Gyms, Yoga Studios, and Where to Workout

 - Cycle the City Instead of Getting a Motorbike

 - Sawasdee Pai Yoga

 - More Information About Pai, Thailand

 - Pin Now, Read Later

-- Things to do in Pai for Art-Loving Travelers
+- The Top 20 Things to do in Pai, Thailand

 Backpacking often leaves travelers not feeling and looking their best.
 Whether you spend your evenings catching overnight buses or getting buzzed at the local nightlife venues, it is hard to stay diligent to a workout regime while traveling.
 Luckily for visitors to Pai, Thailand, there are a few venues designed to help you get back into tip-top shape before venturing to the next destination on your itinerary.
 Get ready to get your sweat on as we roll out our complete Pai fitness guide!